-- Enhance pupils' playtimes and lunchtime outdoor experiences further by appointing and training twelve "Rangers" to lead outdoor activities at lunchtimes. - Rangers to work alongside key staff to continue developments of school site in line with Eden plans and subsequent ideas. - Aspire that all children attend an "active" club (lunchtime or after school). - A programme of activities to be delivered at Playtimes and lunchtimes. - Staff and pupil well-being to be - Whole school cycling initiative to be launched. - Children have the opportunity to take part in Balanceability / Bikeability sessions (age-dependent).
+- Enhance pupils' playtimes and lunchtime outdoor experiences further by appointing and training twelve "Rangers" to lead outdoor activities at lunchtimes. - 16x Year 6 children to be put thorugh the Sports Leaders Award, and assist with active lunchtimes, after school clubs and in house sports festivals - Following the pandemic, huge focus and support system put in place to support the Health and Well-being of all students. - Gender specific Health and Wellbeing workshops to be delivered twice a week across all Key Stages, to those children that would benefit from the programme and support the most. - Rangers to work alongside key staff to continue developments of school site in line with Eden plans and subsequent ideas. - Aspire that all children attend an "active" club (lunchtime or after school).
+Clubs suspended due to COVID restrictions. - Staff and pupil well-being to be main focus, with active homework passports, active travel passports and staff challenges for active travel set and enrolled across the school. - Whole school cycling initiative to be launched. - Children have the opportunity to take part in Balanceability / Bikeability sessions (agedependent).

-Bikeability / Balanceability £800
+Bikeability / Balanceability £600

-- All pupils have access to an outdoor environment that further encourages active, unstructured times by offering a wider choice of activities such as gardening, den building and using the assault course. - Rangers' activities further enhance and develop the school's outdoor environment. - Cross-curricular links with PE through Wild Tribe work has contributed to SMSC skills and has been used across the school. - Children are encouraged and enabled to take part in a wider range of healthy activities. - Currently, 62% of KS2 pupils attend at least one school sports club which we hope to increase in future years.
-Many attend several active, sports clubs.
-The % of children attending an active club has more than doubled over the last two years.
+- All 320 pupils have access to an outdoor environment that further encourages active, unstructured times by offering a wider choice of activities such as gardening, den building and using the assault course. - Rangers' activities further enhance and develop the school's outdoor environment. - Cross-curricular links with PE through Wild Tribe work has contributed to SMSC skills and has been used across the school.
+Children in every class are aware of the 5 Ways to Wellbeing initiative and that leading a healthy lifestyle is important.
+Staff produced displays and sent home work to be completed by parents.
+This was reported in the school newsletter. - Children are encouraged and enabled to take part in a wider range of healthy activities. - A health and wellbeing week was planned and delivered during which healthy eating activities and fitness sessions were delivered.
+This links to our whole school development plan.
+All pupils received cookery lessons and advice about healthy choices. - Active travel accreditation has begun, working with Modeshift Stars.